-Horsetail (Equisetum spp.) is a perennial plant that grows across much of North America, Europe, the Middle East and Asia.
+Horsetail (Equisetum spp.) is a perennial plant that grows across much of North America, Europe, the Middle East, and Asia.
 Also known as puzzle plant or scouring rush, horsetail is easy to recognize by its reedy, jointed stems.
 Many people enjoy picking horsetail herbs for its nutrient content.
-A horsetail plant’s taproots can reportedly reach depths of up to150 feet (45.5 m.), which may explain why the plant is so rich in silica and other minerals found deep within the earth.
+A horsetail plant’s taproots can reportedly reach depths of up to 150 feet (46 m.), which may explain why the plant is so rich in silica and other minerals found deep within the earth.

 Reasons for Harvesting Horsetail Herbs

-Herbalists believe horsetail may strengthen lungs, kidneys and the bladder.
-It is valued for its diuretic, antibacterial and anti-inflammatory properties and is used to treat bronchitis, chronic urinary tract infections.
+Herbalists believe horsetail may strengthen lungs, kidneys, and the bladder.
+It is valued for its diuretic, antibacterial, and anti-inflammatory properties and is used to treat bronchitis and chronic urinary tract infections.

 When to Harvest Horsetail Plants